 - sessional support - support in the Shared Lives Carer's home or in the community

-How could Shared Lives help me?
+How Shared Lives can help you

-Shared Lives may offer you
+Shared Lives may offer you:

 - somewhere to live